ham2k/adif4/README.md

 But the two encodings are not compatible once you consider "extended characters".
 More importantly, **"ISO-8859-1" assumes that each character is encoded as a single byte**, while **"UTF-8" uses multi-byte sequences** to represent characters outside of "US-ASCII".

 Now, the ADIF standard uses "data length" counts to determine the amount of data in each field. **But the standard never defined whether these lengths should count bytes or characters**.
-For "US-ASCII", the two are equivalent, but for "extended characters", they are not.
+For files that include only the characters supported by "US-ASCII", counting bytes or characters does not make a difference, but once you add "extended characters" into the mix, different encodings have different interpretations of how many bytes you need to represent a character.

 And developers have implemented their applications using logic that assumes either encoding, [with major applications on either side of the fence](survey-results/README.md).
 Most likely this was the result of just using the "text primitives" available in their programming language or environment of choice.
 Old Win32 applications would have used the Windows API, which uses "Windows-1252" by default, while new .NET applications would have used the .NET Framework, which uses "UTF-8" by default.
-Newer languages like Java, Python and Javascript all use Unicode internally too.
+Newer languages like Java, Python and Javascript all use Unicode internally, too.

 So we have a "Schrödinger's Standard", that can be either US-ASCII, ISO-8859-1 or UTF-8 depending on who you ask, and you cannot really tell which it is until you bring extended characters into the mix.

 This has caused extended discussions in the ADIF community, and has led to a lot of confusion and frustration.
 With different parties arguing that their interpretation of "what text is" is the correct one.

-This proposal starts from the premise that all three encodings (and even any other standard encoding)should be considered valid, but that not everybody has to be required to support all three.
+This proposal starts from the premise that all three encodings (and any other standard encoding that is a superset of "US-ASCII") should be considered valid, but that not everybody has to be required to support all three.

 ---